gSchool/DNA-release-3/03-Phase-B/04_tactical_view.md

 ### Planning, Programming, Budgeting, and Execution (PPBE) Process Improvements

 Navigating multiple appropriations and the overall PPBE process can be difficult.
 The PPBE process requires a definition of requirement two years out, and is not consistent with the speed of technology.
 This is one of the drivers behind the Single Appropriation for Software and Digital Technology Pilot, i.e. Budget Activity (BA) 8, or “BA-8”.
 Though this is not available to most programs, we want to remind you that we are working concurrently while you are updating processes and policies to best support and enable software intensive-programs.

+### !callout-secondary
+## Single Appropriation for Software and Digital Technology “BA-8” Pilot
+BA-8 is a pilot intended to evaluate the effectiveness of having a single budget appropriation for 'Software and Digital Technology' that encompasses development, implementation, fielding and sustainment for programs selected and approved by Congress. <br></br>

+This pilot exists due to feedback from stakeholders that different funding appropriations were artificially delaying and/or otherwise causing issues in years of execution for software-intensive programs. <br></br>

+Currently, BA-8 is available to 8 programs.
+The Department requested an _additional_ 8 programs be included in FY22 and is on consideration by Congress as part of the FY22 President's Budget.
+There will be future opportunities to be added to the pilot in **FY23**.
+### !end-callout

 ### !challenge